 It is simply not possible to keep the plastic from being worn away or compromised by UV.
 Once the protective plastic binder is gone.
 The wood particles in the decking are exposed to weather and all sorts of unpleasant things begin to happen.

-Then comes the mold.
-The wood fibers in composite decking provide a very friendly home for mold and mildew which happily puts down roots into the unprotected wood flour.
+The mold protection, however, has been removed from the wood flour used in composite decks – not intentionally, but as a by-product of processing.
+In consequence, the flour provides a very friendly abode for mold and mildew which happily puts down roots.
 Once well anchored in the wood particles, mold and mildew are almost impossible to eradicate.

 The sealant available for composite decks is not very different from that used on wood decks, so once you start sealing a composite deck, the sealing interval is about the same: every 3 to 7 years.
-Composite decking, at least non-capstock composite decking, is actually no different than wood decking when it comes to the need for sealing.
-Capstock decking is better protected because of the plastic wrapper that completely covers the wood filler.
+Non-capstock composite decking is no different than wood decking when it comes to the need for sealing.

 Never Needs Staining?